cbuffalow/BookStore/README.md

 # all-for-fun

-Carson Buffalow |  csbrocket3@gmail.com
+Carson Buffalow |  carsonbuffalow@gmail.com

-Here are some projects I have made in Python!
+Here are some projects I've made in Python!